wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-development-essentials/includes/5-test-debug-flows.md

 ## Testing
 Flows under development can be run at any time in the flow designer, through the **Run** button; during this run, the current Action is highlighted, giving users a clear view of the run progress.

-It is possible to run, stop, and resume the flow; it is also possible to run one action at a time, to closely examine the behavior of the flow in certain sections.
+It is possible to run, stop, and resume the flow.
+It is also possible to run one action at a time, to closely examine the behavior of the flow in certain sections.
 This is all achieved using the respective buttons:

 ![designer toolbar](..\media\toolbar.png)